navanshu02-AI/rewardsHub/README.md

    python -m scripts.backfill_roles_and_managers
    ```

 2. Seed at least one hierarchy that covers every role.
-The snippet below upserts an HR admin, a people manager, and two employees so the test matrix has real data:
+The snippet below upserts an HR admin, a people manager, and two employees so the test matrix has real data (check this):

    ```bash
    cd backend